osamaqarem/drag-select/README.md

 ## Performance

 Running this utility is not inherently expensive.
 It works by doing some math on every [frame update](https://docs.swmansion.com/react-native-reanimated/docs/advanced/useFrameCallback/) and only when panning the list.
 In my testing, I could not manage to get any frame drops at this point.
+However...

 Performance cost comes from the additional logic added in response to changes in selection.
 You can easily cause frame drops by running expensive animations.

 > [!TIP]
 > Try to be conservative in list item animations on selection change.
-> - Don't animate too many things
-> - Keep animations short
 >
-> Check out the [recipes](#recipes) for what this might look like.
+> - Certain components and properties are more costly to animate than others
+> - Don't animate too many things at once

 ## Currently Not Supported